 You’ve trained as a fitness instructor and are starting to build your client base, but how much do you know about running a fitness business in this fast-moving market?
-The Business of Fitness workshop will help you get beyond the basics and inspire you to create your own thriving, unique business.
+The Business of Fitness workshop (and follow-up mentoring sessions if you choose) will help you get beyond the basics and inspire you to create your own thriving, unique business.
 Whether freelance or studio-based, sole trader or fledgling business, this day-long course is suitable for all fitness professionals.

 The course is taught by experienced trainer, Vicki Anstey of Richmond-based Barreworks and ex-Channel 4 SAS:Who Dares Wins and business expert, Erica Wolfe-Murray, cited as ‘a leading innovation and business growth expert’ by Forbes.com and author of 5-star reviewed ‘Simple Tips, Smart Ideas: Build a Bigger, Better Business’